JonnyBanana/HTML-Fork-Bomb.github.io/README.md

 Opening the page the browser will try to open many popups </BR>
 (in new browsers you must first give permission, otherwise they are locked by default),</BR>
-until all the computer's ram is used, resulting in a browser crash!
+until all the computer's ram is used, resulting in a browser, and also a computer, crash!

 For this project I was inspired by this fantastic fork-bomb list: